EveryPlate Meal Kit Delivery Review

 Let’s jump straight into the nitty-gritty of EveryPlate: the cost.
-With the service, you can choose between three different “Plate” plans as well as select how many people you’ll be feeding and how many meals you want to be delivered per week.
-Starting with those “Plate” options, in addition to the “ClassicPlate” selection, the service also has a VeggiePlate plan with “veg-forward” meals and a “FamilyPlate” plan with more kid-approved options.
-Once you choose one of those three, you’ll then choose the number of people (2 or 4) and how many meals you want per week: 3, 4, or 5.
-According to EveryPlate, the most popular plan is ClassicPlate for two people with four meals per week — which just so happens to be what we tried out.
+Currently, customers can choose the number of people (2 or 4) and how many meals you want per week: 3, 4, 5, or 6.
+Previously, this was actually capped at 5, so it seems the service is now allowing for larger orders.
+According to EveryPlate, the most popular plan is for two people with four meals per week — which just so happens to be what we initially tried out.

-Something else to mention about EveryPlate plans is that you can currently choose to have your weekly delivery on Tuesday, Wednesday, Thursday, or Friday.
+Something else to mention about EveryPlate plans is that you can now choose to have your weekly delivery on Tuesday, Wednesday, Thursday, Friday, or Saturday.
+That lattermost option is seemingly new-ish as, the last time I checked, it wasn’t there.
 Keep this in mind when setting up your plan — although you can change it later if needed (within a certain amount of time before you planned delivery, of course).

-Each week, you’ll have 16 different meal options to select your allotted meals from.
+Each week, you’ll have about two dozen different recipe options to select your allotted meals from.
 Typically, your options will be available to view a few weeks before your box is set to ship.
 Then, you’ll need to finalize your picks five days before your planned delivery date.
 If you don’t do this, then the default options that EveryPlate selects for you will be what you get.

 When choosing your meals, there are a few upgrade options to be aware of.
-The first ones are Premium and Premium+ meals.
-Selecting a Premium meal will currently add $4.99 per serving to your price for that week’s delivery while Premium+ adds $6.99.
-As some examples, we decided to try the Herb Butter Steak, which was a Premium option.
-Meanwhile, the first Premium+ selection I’ve seen so far is the Creamy Dijon Salmon I could have selected for this week.
+The first ones are Premium meals.
+Selecting a Premium meal will currently add $4.99 per serving to your price for that week.